interstar/wchnt/wchnt-lang/doc/intro.md

 Rect::area = { (width * height)}

-The area method of the Rect takes no arguments, but has access to the instance variables of the Rect objec.
+The area method of the Rect takes no arguments, but has access to the instance variables of the Rect object.

 Curly brackets delimit the code block in which we can put typical mathematical and logical expressions.
 And calls to other objects.
 But also constructions.